rubyonjets/jets/docs/_docs/cloudwatch-events.md

 end
 ```

 This pattern of watching CloudWatch events can be used for things like automatically closing security group ports that get unintentionally opened.
-CloudWatch Events opens up a world of possible use cases.
+CloudWatch Events opens up a world of possibilities.

 ## Multiple Events Support